 The Sparman Clinic opened in 2004 in central Bridgetown.
 It moved to its current Bridgetown location, a home renovated to serve as a medical facility at a reported cost of USD \$20 million, in 2009 (Carter, 2009).
 The facility is privately owned, with clinic's primary practitioner, Dr. Alfred Sparman, owning the majority of shares.
+The clinic has not received any support, financial or otherwise, from the Barbados government in its establishment or its operations.

 The clinic employs four physicians.
 An American expatriate works as a cardiologist and the other three, trained elsewhere in the Caribbean, as general practitioners.
 Of the nurses employed at the clinic, 60% have been trained locally.
+The clinic has also served as a training site for University of the West Indies medical residents.